Calendar icon January 29, 2025

 “The more narrow and specific you can be here, the more directly you can speak to your prospects in a way that’s compelling,” Lohmann says.
 “Everything becomes easier – content strategy, sales conversations, even operations become easier – if you know who you want to manage for and what types of properties you want to manage.”

 The next step is to identify your unique value proposition.
-There are tons of property management companies out there.
+There are tons of other property management companies out there.
 Why should your ideal client choose you?

 In Lohmann’s words: “Your second step is to ask, ‘Why should anyone care?’
 Property management isn’t a new concept; there are tons of property managers.
 So, identify what your unique value proposition is.”